wwwwwwzx/3DSRNGTool/README.md

 ## Credit

-- Zaksabeast, Zep715, Real96, Admiral Fish and ShinySylveon for great teamworks on gen6 development
+- Zaksabeast, Zep715, Real96, Admiral Fish and Shiny_Sylveon for great teamworks on gen6 development
   Zaksabeast and Admiral Fish for building up the plugin
   Real96 for testing and lots of good advice
   Zep715 for figuring out tons of infomation from the assembly